CBS revenue falls but profit beats forecasts

-Media company CBS Corp, owner of the most-watched U.S. television network, reported a quarterly profit that beat Wall Street forecasts on Thursday, though weaker advertising and a decline in television licensing dragged on revenue.
+Media company CBS Corp (CBS.N), owner of the most-watched U.S. television network, reported a quarterly profit that beat Wall Street forecasts on Thursday, though weaker advertising and a decline in television licensing dragged on revenue.

 CBS posted adjusted earnings-per-share of 78 cents for the second quarter, beating the average forecast of 71 cents by analysts surveyed by Thomson Reuters I/B/E/S. Net earnings from continuing operations fell to $418 million from $435 million a year earlier.